Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 description: Official Google Tag Manager template for Amplitude Analytics for data collection.
 ---

-Use the official Google Tag Manager templates for Amplitude Analytics for data collection.
-Click on the template name below to access the corresponding tutorial video.
+Use the official Amplitude Analytics Google Tag Manager templates to collect data.
+Choose a template to visit the documentation and tutorial video.

 |Template|Type|Description|
 |---|---|-----------|